This post contains affiliate links and we'll earn a commission if you shop through them.

 The first weeks after your have a new baby are busy.
 Chances are you won’t have time to sneak away with your partner, especially if you have more than one child.
 Instead, book a date day with your partner before the baby comes.
 Spend entire day or weekend together, if possible.
 You don’t have to make extensive plans.
 Do some light sightseeing and relax together.

 - Wash Baby Clothes

 There is no telling what is on the baby clothes you have ready.
 Most pediatricians tell you to wash all of your baby’s clothing in baby-approved laundry detergent before he or she arrives.
 Plus, the smell of baby detergent is lovely.
-Make sure you don’t forget to wash crib sheets and blankets.
+Make sure you don’t forget to wash crib sheets and blankets as well.

 - Make Freezer Meals

 If there was one thing I am glad I did before my babies arrived, it is making freezer meals.
 No one wants to cook dinners the first week or two after you have a baby.
 You might not even want to make breakfast!
 However, proper nutrition is required to heal properly, especially if you are a breastfeeding mother.

 You should make a few frozen casseroles and slow cooker dump meals.
 Make breakfast burritos and pancakes.
 Our family loved to have banana bread and muffins frozen.
 You can even make smoothie bags, with all of the ingredients you like portioned out, aside from yogurt.
 The options are endless, but it is a huge help!

 - Finalize a Plan for Your Other Kids

 Parents with other kids need to make a plan for their children for labor and delivery.
 Chances are you also need someone who will keep your child overnight.
 It is best to set all of this up ahead of time.
 Find someone willing to be on-call and take your children when the time arrives.